AndrewElaryan/ICAtoVetaConversion/README.md

 # Formatting Data

-This will be the most effort intensive step on the user&#39;s end.
+This will be the most effort intensive step on the user's end.

-1. Navigate to the folder where the code resides and enter the &quot;Data&quot; tab.
+1. Navigate to the folder where the code resides and enter the "Data" tab.
 2. Copy and paste the ICA project data into this folder
-3. In each subfolder, named after the workday, create two new subfolders: &quot;GPS&quot; and &quot;VIB&quot;
+3. In each subfolder, named after the workday, create two new subfolders: "GPS" and "VIB"
   a.
-Place all GPS **text** files in the &quot;GPS&quot; folder
+Place all GPS **text** files in the "GPS" folder
   b.
-Place all vibration **MATLAB** files in the &quot;VIB&quot; folder
+Place all vibration **MATLAB** files in the "VIB" folder

 An example folder structure may look like: